salimbasha513/IIITB-LinearRegression-Bike-CaseStudy/README+(1).md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@salimbasha513] - feel free to contact me!

 <!-- Optional -->